Dark background with purple, pink, and blue circles

 h

-What are Ballot Initiatives?
+What are Ballot Measures?

 Sign up to receive our BISCquick newsletter — a weekly ballot measure roundup!